ryanpatenio/learning-react/README.md

 # Day 5
 - by using bootstrap flex-grow: when the value is 1 and another value is 2 when the space is 300px only the value of 1 received a 100px then the value of 2 receives 200px
 - using react memo to avoid rendering child component
+# Day 6
+- using custom hooks
+- using custom hooks use Effects and Pagination

 ---